-Our results have important implications for the P(T) relationship in a future climate because this relationship is, as shown in this study, influenced by the location and intensity of the upper-level jetstream in the midlatitudes and by the climatological 590 sea ice extent in the Arctic.
-Both the position and intensity of the jetstream (Woollings and Blackburn, 2012), as well as the climatological sea ice extent (Johannessen et al., 2004) are expected to change with global warming.
+Our results have important implications for the P(T) relationship in a future climate because this relationship is, as shown in this study, influenced by the location and intensity of the upper-level jet stream in the mid-latitudes and by the climatological sea ice extent in the Arctic.
+Both the position and intensity of the jet stream (Woollings and Blackburn, 2012), as well as the climatological sea ice extent (Johannessen et al., 2004), are expected to change with global warming.
 It could be interesting to examine how these two features modulate the preferred temperatures of wet days and the frequency of occurrence and precipitation efficiency of large-scale weather systems in a future climate.
-It is expected that in a warmer atmosphere, specific humidity and moisture transport will increase (Lavers et al., 2015), which will increase the precipitation associated with 595 atmospheric rivers (Gershunov et al., 2019).
-However, we also found increased precipitation efficiencies in seasons that are colder than average, hence, a higher temperature does not automatically imply higher precipitation efficiencies.
-It remains to be further investigated, why the precipitation efficiency of weather systems is increased during the wettest season, in particular in cases where wettest seasons are anomalously cold.
-Our results about P(T,WS) in the extreme seasons clearly indicate that it is highly relevant to further study the processes that determine the precipitation efficiency of weather systems, in addition to the Clausius-Clapeyron relationship.
-In addition, it is not clear if and how the patterns in Fig. 2a,b change in a future climate.
-600 In general, potential changes of weather systems due to global warming and the effects of changing weather system frequency and precipitation efficiency on the P(T) relationship has not yet received much attention (Barlow et al., 2019) and therefore provides avenues for further research.
+It is expected that in a warmer atmosphere, specific humidity and moisture transport will increase (Lavers et al., 2015), which will increase the precipitation associated with atmospheric rivers (Gershunov et al., 2019).
+However, we also found increased precipitation efficiencies in seasons that are colder than average; hence, a higher temperature does not automatically imply higher precipitation efficiencies.
+It remains to be further investigated why the precipitation efficiency of weather systems is increased during the wettest season, in particular in cases when the wettest seasons are anomalously cold.
+Our results about P(T, WS) in the extreme seasons clearly indicate that it is highly relevant to further study the processes that determine the precipitation efficiency of weather systems in addition to the Clausius-Clapeyron relationship.
+Furthermore, it is not clear if and how the patterns in Fig. 2a and b change in a future climate.
+In general, potential changes in weather systems due to global warming and the effects of changing weather system frequency and precipitation efficiency on the P(T) relationship have not yet received much attention (Barlow et al., 2019) and therefore provide avenues for further research.

 Data availability.
-ERA5 data can be downloaded from https://cds.climate.copernicus.eu (last access: 23 September 2021).
+ERA5 data can be downloaded from https://cds. climate.copernicus.eu (Hersbach et al., 2020).
 Weather system features are available from the authors upon request.
-We thank both reviewers for their constructive feedback.